RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 - Adjust the default settings to make tags more similar to each other
 - Fix browser bugs and issues
 - Establish a baseline
+- Resets the rules to be different than the browser's default

 ### Where do resets go relative to the rest of the CSS?